ahmedsaheed/sassy-chitchatBot/README.md

 ## Authors and acknowledgment
-Thanks to[Muaricio Murta](https://github.com/MMPodesta) for contributing and supports
+Thanks to [Muaricio Murta](https://github.com/MMPodesta) for contributing and supports

 ## License
 For open source projects, say how it is licensed.